269/2019RobotCode/README.md

 # 2019RobotCode

+PRIORITIES:
+1. create a simple working master code of all manual control
+2. add limit code to elevator
+3. ENSURE that the manual control works on robot, limits work on robot, & camera works on robot
+4. add encoder code to other limits using MATH!
+5. do fused heading stuff

 TODO:
-- create a fusedheading rest upon starting of a match(teleop init & auto init)
+- create a fusedheading reset upon starting of a match(teleop init & auto init)
+- create a single method to be accessed by anything that returns the current robots angle(fusedheading or yaw can be swaped but return same values when rotating same direction)
 - create a rear intake roller subsystem and command --Bence
 - create a rotate to angle command from pov buttons --Grace
 - setup camera & driverstation layout for driver